Jordan-M-Young/Vecto/README.md

 # Vecto
-Library for Vectors, Matrices, Linear Algebra and Machine Learning.
+Linear Algebra and Machine Learning Library.

  Whether its for lightning fast cosine-similarity calculations, efficient system of equation solving, linear algebra computations, or Machine Learning models, Vecto has you covered.